MPs clash over nomination of Axel Miller to chair state investment company

 Left-wing opposition parties sharply criticised the move in parliament on Thursday.
 Green MP Meyrem Almaci called the proposal “perverse”, while Sofie Merckx of the PVDA said the decision was hard to understand.
-Independent MP Jean-Marie Dedecker described it as “a huge disgrace”, a comment that drew applause from some members of the governing parties Vooruit and CD&V.
+Independent MP Jean-Marie Dedecker described it as “a huge disgrace”, a comment that drew applause from some members of governing parties Vooruit and CD&V.

 The criticism centres on Miller’s past role as chief executive of Dexia, which collapsed during the 2008 financial crisis and required major taxpayer support.
 Belfius later emerged from Dexia’s Belgian operations.
 If appointed, Miller would help oversee plans to partially privatise Belfius.